aubravo/earthgazer-old/README.md

 Don't forget to give the project a star!
 Thanks again!

 ## License
-Distributed under the MIT License.
+Distributed under the GPL-3.0-or-later License.
 See `LICENSE` doc for more information.

 ## Contact